kylewapcs/octopus_yolo_model/README.md

 # Octopus YOLOv8 Segmentation Model

-This repository contains code for training a YOLOv8 segmentation model to detect and segment octopuses in images.
+This repository contains code for training a YOLOv8 segmentation model to detect and segment octopuses in underwater images.

+## Dataset

+The dataset contains 2000 underwater images:

+- ~780 images with octopus annotations (segmentation masks)
+- The remaining images are negative examples (no octopus)
+- Split into training (80%), validation (10%), and test (10%) sets

+## Model

+We use YOLOv8m-seg (medium-sized model) for instance segmentation:

+- Input size: 640x640
+- Backbone: CSPDarknet
+- Neck: PANet
+- Head: Segmentation head with mask prediction
+- Training: 100 epochs with AdamW optimizer

 ## Project Structure